MatthewMartin93/Games/Emulation/HOW_TO_USE.md

 ## Where to find roms
 We are not allowed to distribute this information, but remember that Google is your friend!

+We also have roms in the folders with names of sytems

 ## Supported Games
 | PLATFORM  | HOW TO PLAY A GAME?  | FILE FORMAT |
 | :------------ |:---------------:| :-----:|